switowski/portfolio/src/posts/2022/upgrade-your-python-version/index.md

 - Python 3.10.7: 141 nsec
 - Python 3.11.0: 169 nsec

-In Python 3.11.0 it's almost as slow as in Python 3.7 or 3.8 were.
+In Python 3.11.0, it's almost as slow as in Python 3.7 or 3.8.
 So it seems like the slowdown for my `test_forgiveness3()` was specific to this one particular example and not something we should be worried about.
 And while this example is slower, all the other examples of testing permission and forgiveness got much faster in the newer Python versions.
-In Python 3.11 the "ask for permission" gets and additional speed boost from the "zero cost" exception handling.
+In Python 3.11, the "ask for permission" gets an additional speed boost from the "zero cost" exception handling.

 ### "Zero cost" exception handling

 Python 3.11 introduced something called ["zero cost" exception handling](https://bugs.python.org/issue40222).
-This [Hacker News submission](https://news.ycombinator.com/item?id=28771931) has some good explanation how this works in Python and other languages.
+This [Hacker News submission](https://news.ycombinator.com/item?id=28771931) explains how this works in Python and other languages.
 The gist of this feature is that everything inside the "try" block (the "happy path" of the exception) will now be faster - almost as fast as if there was no try/except block at all.

 Let's see this in action!